ferram4/RocketNozzleNormalShock/README.md

 RocketNozzleNormalShock
 -------------------------

-Cmdline utility that handles calculates the location where a normal shock will appear inside a rocket nozzle.
+Cmdline utility that handles calculates the location where a normal shock will appear inside a rocket nozzle, or alternatively calculates flow separation using an empirical model
 -------------------------

+##Simulation Methods

+###Normal Shock Methods

+Calculates the flow in a nozzle assuming quasi 1-D inviscid compressible flow and determines the necessary location of a normal shock for the exit and ambient pressure to balance

+###Empirical Methods

+Calculates the location of flow separation using some of the simpler methods denoted in AIAA 2005-3940.
+Methods included from that paper:
+Kalt & Badal
+Schilling
+Schmucker
+Stark (Suggested Criteria in the referenced paper)
+Summerfield

+These models will often predict more severe flow separation than the normal shock model

+##Solution Modes

-Includes two modes, Single Condition Simulation and Variable Condition Simulation
+Includes two solution modes, Single Condition Simulation and Variable Condition Simulation

 ###Single Condition